Outside Fire Safety

 - Do not extinguish cigarette butts in planters.
 Most planters contain peat moss, which can smoulder, then ignite and cause small fires.

 It’s also important to properly dispose of cigarette butts.
 Cigarettes flicked out of a car window or dropped in yards or trails can ignite a fire.

 Residents can dispose of yard waste at the St. Albert Compost Depot on Villeneuve Road.
 A full list of acceptable items, including branches, leaves, and grass clippings, can be found on the Compost Depot page.
 Some of these items can also be included in your green organics cart.
 For a list of acceptable items, visit Curbside Organics.

 To learn more, visit the following links, all of which provide you with valuable information and helpful tips on keeping your family safe.

-This site provides you and your family real-life strategies that you can easily incorporate to increase feelings of safety in your home.
+This site provides you and your family with strategies that you can easily incorporate to increase feelings of safety in your home.

 Visit this site for educational resources for children, safety tips and a helpful online kit.